shanekeran/dawg/README.md

 4. Bootstrap v4.4.1

-    Bootsrap was heavily used throught the site to speed up development time.
+    Bootsrap was heavily used throughout the site to speed up development time.
 Most notably on the navigation bar, buttons, grid layout on each page, card components for the products page and various alignment / styling classes applied to elements on each page to minimise custom css needed.

 5. Google Fonts